glennklockwood/limelead/content/pages/benchmarks/md-workbench.md

 shortTitle: md-workbench
 ---

-{% call alert(type="info") %}
-This page remains a work in progress.
-{% endcall %}

-{% call alert(type="warning") %}
-Do not run md-workbench with the default parameters because they reflect a benchmark that will run for a very long time.
-{% endcall %}

 md-workbench generates a semi-synchronous metadata-intensive workload that was designed to mimic what a parallel compilation may look like to a file system.
 It runs in three phases which are described below.